 Travel Nurse Taxes: What Are Tax Homes?

 While working as a travel nurse adds an additional layer of tax challenges, it can also be a great way to gain a tax advantage.
-Since travel nurses are working away from their "tax home," certain companies must legally provide stipends and/or reimbursements for their work (more on this later).
+Since travel nurses are working away from their "tax home," certain companies must legally provide stipends and/or reimbursements for their work (more on this below).
 While higher earning potential in addition to tax advantages are a no-brainer, the complex and unintuitive tax implications and filing requirements are certainly not.

 Understanding travel nurse tax homes can be tough at first, but once understood, very important if you're interested in traveling while maximizing your earnings.